Introduction to PostgreSQL List Tables

 The output of the above query will be as shown below.

-As it can be seen that only the user-defined table “educba” created by us is retrieved, which is the expected output.
-The pg_tables table displays table name and many properties related to the table, which includes schemaname, tableowner, tablespace, hasindexes, hasrules, hastriggers and rowsecurity.
-Most of the fields’ answers have the values t and f, which are boolean type parameters specifying whether the table has that property or not.
-For example, in our table, the column hastriggers have value f, which means that the current table educba does not have any triggers defined on it.
+We can only expect to retrieve the user-defined table “educba,” which we created.
+The pg_tables table displays the table name and many properties related to the table, which include schemaname, tableowner, tablespace, hasindexes, hasrules, hastriggers, and rowsecurity.
+Most of the fields’ answers have the values t and f, which are boolean-type parameters specifying whether the table has that property.
+For example, in our table, the column hastriggers have the value f, which means that the current table educba does not define any triggers.
 Similar is the case for other columns.
-Besides this, the columns schemaname and tableowner contain the table belongs to which type of schema and who owns this table.
+Besides this, the columns schemaname and tableowner contain the table that belongs to which schema type and who owns this table.

 Conclusion

 In PostgreSQL, we can list the tables in two ways: using the psql meta-commands of simple SELECT clause query on the table pg_tables of pg_catalog schema.
 Both these queries result in the same output.
-The difference is just that the metacommand returns only user-created tables while the SELECT query results in the system and user-defined tables.
-We need to apply constraints to the SELECT query to list only user-created tables.
+The metacommand returns only user-created tables, while the SELECT query includes system and user-defined tables.
+We must apply constraints to the SELECT query to list only user-created tables.

 Recommended Articles